open-tale/open-tale.github.io/_docs/01-introduction.md

 #### A raceless and classless system

 You're free to build a character the way you want.
+Why does the wizard always have to be the wisest or the smartest one?
+Now you can create a super erudite orc who shoots bows and reads a book a day.

 Character customization in Open Tale is inspired by [Ragnarok Online][ragnarok], with skills and attributes that increase their potential.
-Therefore you just need to plan out the attributes and the skills that will compose your character.
+Therefore you just need to plan out the attributes, the skills and, of course, the personality that will compose your character.
 The more Open Tale matures, the more possibilities will be available.

 That being said, [let's get started!](02-characters)